 Due to the fact it’s a liquid, you just squeeze out what you need on to your applicator pad and away you go.
 There’s no need to be rubbing your applicator in a pot trying to get the dregs of the tub onto your applicator, which is probably my biggest peeve when it comes to hard waxes.

 Before I move on, I really do recommend checking out the manufacturer’s instructions for each product, as they will differ.
 These guys want you to get the best results, so they’ve tried their product in many different ways and are telling you which is best.

 That being said, some companies are better at it than others, which is why I wanted to give you some pointers as well.

-First step, do not put too much product onto your applicator.
+The first step, do not put too much product onto your applicator.
 You need to make sure it’s as thin as possible and this is for two reasons:

 - To get the full effects of the wax, you don’t need a lot of product.
-A thin layer offers you the same protection as thick layer, because when you come to buff it off, it’s only removing the wax that hasn’t adhered to your paint.
+A thin layer offers you the same protection as a thick layer because when you come to buff it off, it’s only removing the wax that hasn’t adhered to your paint.
 The rest is just waste, which is costing you money.

 - The more you put on, the harder it is to remove.
 Wax cures into a hard product and if you leave it too long or have too much on, it becomes almost impossible to buff off.
-I’ve seen many times where people put way too much on and then have to strip the whole car as it’s set rock solid and can’t be buffed.
+I’ve seen many times where people put way too much on and then have to strip the whole car as it’s set to rock solid and can’t be buffed.